AnaisAguiar1/Eutech/task_2/README.md

 http://192.168.43.193:80/
 ```

-In the image below you can see the connection was rejected, it never connected, so the firewall rule it's working.
+In the image below you can see the connection was rejected, it never connected, so the firewall rule is working.

 <br>

 ![](img/22.png)
 <br>

-On this other imagen we tried to use the service from the server, so we can see that the apache service it's working because it's a local service connection, you can see that it's using port 80.
+In this other image, we tried to use the service from the server, so we can see that the apache service is working because it's a local service connection, you can see that it's using port 80.

 ```
 http://localhost:80/